Don’t violate SEO rules by conveying the wrong information

 Don’t overwrite the keywords.

-The link that points to the same page should be omitted and the site configured in a way that when one is in a current page it is highlighted.
-This will reduce the possibilities of a visitor clicking the same page a couple of times unknowingly.
+The link that points to the same page should be omitted, and the site configured in a way that when one is on a current page it is highlighted.
+This will reduce the possibility of a visitor clicking the same page a couple of times unknowingly.

 Check out the Dos in Website Design.